jstg004/blockchain_research/blockchain_notes00.md

   3. amount of ether to transfer alongside the message
   4. data field (optional)
   5. a ```STARTGAS``` value
-* a message is like a transaction that is producted by a contract instead of an external actor
+* a message is like a transaction that is produced by a contract instead of an external actor
 * a message is produced when a contract is executing code and the ```CALL``` opcode is executed